 Review the resources below for tutorials and guidance on how to collect, analyze, and report the data you collected as part of your program’s process evaluation.

-Centers for Disease Control and Prevention – Division of Adolescent and School Health – Indicators for School Health Programs Tutorial
+The Centers for Disease Control and Prevention Division of Adolescent and School Health – Program Evaluation

-This is a 45-minute interactive tutorial presented by the Centers for Disease Control and Prevention (CDC) on conducting a process evaluation.
-The tutorial will provide you with information on the entire process of collecting, recording, analyzing, and reporting process evaluation data.
+This is a resource presented by the Centers for Disease Control and Prevention (CDC) on conducting a program evaluation.
+The website will provide you with information on the entire process of planning, collecting, recording, analyzing, and reporting program evaluation data, with evaluation briefs on different topics (e.g., types of process evaluation questions) .
 This is a good first step for learning how to conduct a process evaluation.

 This workbook published by the National Cancer Institute provides information and practical exercises to help you select and communicate your data in ways a lay audience can understand.
 The workbook reviews basic communication concepts, from analyzing your audience to building a storyline, and also provides practical guidelines for presenting data.
 This is a good resource to review after you have analyzed your process evaluation data and before making a presentation about the success of your program to district decision makers.